pseigo/book-exercises/learn-phoenix/notes/e05-controllers.md

 titlepage: true
 ---

+## Controllers

+Controllers are intemediary modules between the router and views.
+They define "action" functions invoked from the router.

 ## Standard action names

 ```elixir
 def action_name(conn, params), do: ...
 ```

-- index - renders a list of all items of the given resource type
+- **index** - renders a list of all items of the given resource type
-- show - renders an individual item by id
+- **show** - renders an individual item by id
-- new - renders a form for creating a new item
+- **new** - renders a form for creating a new item
-- create - receives params for one new item and saves it in a datastore
+- **create** - receives params for one new item and saves it in a da**tastore**
-- edit - retrieves an individual item by id and displays it in a form for editing
+- **edit** - retrieves an individual item by id and displays it in a form for editing
-- update - receives params for one edited item and saves it to a datastore
+- **update** - receives params for one edited item and saves it to a datastore
-- delete - receives an id for an item to be deleted and deletes it from a datastore
+- **delete** - receives an id for an item to be deleted and deletes it from a datastore

 ## Data access